olapuentesantana/easier/README.md

 If you use this package in your work, please cite the original EaSIeR study:

-Lapuente-Santana, Óscar, Maisa van Genderen, Peter A. J. Hilbers, Francesca Finotello, and Federica Eduati.
+Lapuente-Santana, Oscar, Maisa van Genderen, Peter A. J. Hilbers, Francesca Finotello, and Federica Eduati.
 2021.
 “Interpretable Systems Biomarkers Predict Response to Immune-Checkpoint Inhibitors.”
 Patterns, 100293. https://doi.org/10.1016/j.patter.2021.100293.